Advent Awaits!

 “The word ‘Advent’ means expectation.
 What advent can do for us is provide a sense of hope.”

-So, this Advent season, I look ahead.
+So, this Advent season, I encourage you to join me in looking ahead.
 There, in the manger, lies the Hope of the world – the Savior.
-I’ve always needed Him – and the Hope He offers!
+I’ve always needed Him and the Hope He offers!
 And I’ve always found that Hope He promises and brings.
 I’ve written about Hope – in fact, an entire chapter – in When Life Roars, Jesus Whispers.
 This excerpt speaks of just one of the many times God brought us Hope:

 The Advent season invites us to Hope.
-Hope of a bright future.
-Hope of healing.
-All because of Bethlehem.
-Let’s prepare our hearts!
-And I’ll start the shopping!
+It gives us the Hope of a bright future.
+It offers the Hope of healing.
+And it’s all because of Bethlehem.
+So let’s prepare our hearts!
+And with joy, I’ll start the preparation!
 Join me.
 “Advent Awaits!”

 Click here to learn about and/or order When Life Roars, Jesus Whispers.